imazeenabulele/osTicket-Configuration/README.md

 </p>

 <p>
-To create a Department, navigate to the tab, click on "Departments" > "Add New Department"
+To create a Department, navigate to "Departments" > "Add New Department"
 </p>
 <br />